eljamo/gameserve-documentation/README.md

 # GameServe Documentation

-GameServe is intended by a collection of services/modules which can be adapted to fit your online video game.
+GameServe is intended by a collection of services/modules which can be adapted to fit your online game.
 I plan to use this as a way to practice using certain technologies and languages.
 I'm currently working on the Item Generation Service template in a private repository.

 ## High Level Design